kgxsz/devops-101/part-three/README.md

 #####Be careful
 What we're about to build is *very* simple, with the intention being that this is a starting point for gaining a deeper understanding of these concepts and tools.
 Only use a set up like this for a toy project.
 There are many considerations and improvements you would need to make to build real world infrastructure.

+#####Tear down your infrastructure when you're done
-**Tear this down when you're done otherwise it will cost you 18 cents an hour**
+Don't forget to tear this down when you're done otherwise it will cost you 18 cents an hour.

 Anyway, let's get started.